Kristina01111000/4Einstitute/README.md

 - waiting on logo
 - possible logos? maybe a triangle? or just initials? leave initials for now
-- Need article pdfs for resources page
+- Need article pdfs for resources page - links for the articles work
 - make all changes to scorecard page as on the other site, also any changes to the documentary
   - is this still accurate?
 YES, need to make the changes